Writing from inside the sessions.

 How to Finish a Song

-Most unfinished songs aren’t stuck for lack of inspiration — one section isn’t doing its job.
-Here’s how to diagnose which part is broken and fix it.
+The song isn’t stuck for lack of inspiration.
+One section isn’t doing its job.
+Here’s how to find which part that is and what to do about it.

 What Makes a Hook Land